matthieu-bt/business-guide/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Skribble Business Account Admin Guide
+Welcome to the Skribble Business Admin Guide
 =====================================================

-This guide is intended to help Skribble business account administrators to manage and monitor company accounts.

-For more information on how to use the Skribble e-signing platform, visit our `Help Center`_.
+This guide is intended to help company administrators set up and manage Skribble for their companies.
+For more information on how to use the e-signing platform my.skribble.com, visit our `Help Center`_.

 .. _Help Center: https://help.skribble.com/english